oliverjam/intro-to-accessibility/src/index.md

 #### Robust

-Content should be robust enough to be interpreted by a wide range of user-agents, including assistive technologies.
+Can your content be understood by different user-agents/assistive tech?

 e.g. semantic HTML (and ARIA when this fails you), automated and manual testing.